omonimus1/competitive-programming/Lectures/data-structures/Lecture14.md

 name suggest, it does not contains and cycle / loop.

+* Degree of a node: number of edges linked to the node; It is the sums of the indegree and outdegree.

 ### Graph representations

 Two are the most commonly used representations of a graph.
-1. Adjacency Matrix: VxV matrix (V: number of vertices).
+1. **Adjacency Matrix:** VxV matrix (V: number of vertices).
 If adj[i][j] = 1,means that there is an edge between vertex i and j.
 Adjacency matrix for undirected graph is always symmetric.
 If adj[i][j] = w, then there is an edge from edge from vertex i to vertex j with weight w.
 Add a vertex takes O(V^2) time.

-2. Adjacency List: implements using an array of lists.
+2. **Adjacency List:** implements using an array of lists.

 * [Source - Grpah representation Geeks for Geeks](https://www.geeksforgeeks.org/graph-and-its-representations/)
 ```
 // A utility function to add an edge in an